wbzdwjsm/pbwired/README.md

 ```

 ### Part 4: [@ConstantClass](https://github.com/wbzdwjsm/pbwired)
 If you have lots of constants to be injected, would you like to use @FinalInject one by one?
 No!
-I answer it for you.
 Like @ConfigurationProperties in Spring, you can use @ConstantClass to annotate a class to indicate that "All suitable fields in this class will be injected".
 Fields in this class are injected by their names(Setter methods are NOT needed).
 Also like @ConfigurationProperties, a "prefix" attribute is acceptable.
 Assuming you have set key-value pairs in .properties/.yml config files in advance, if not, you can use @DefaultValue instead.

+#### Note: @ConstantClass needs Springboot 2.1.x at least.

 .yml config:
 ```yml